Daniel-Ibarrola/TelegramBot/readme.md

 ## How to create an executable

 First create a conda environment from the requirements.yaml file.
-Then go to the folder where setup.py is installed and generate the executable with the following command:
+Then go to the folder where setup.py is located and generate the executable with the following command:

 ```bash
 python setup.py py2exe